bridgecrew-perf6/deploybook-1/content/blog/flask-gigatutorial.md

     [owasp top10](https://owasp.org/www-project-top-ten/)
     - [ ] does debug server matter to this type of flask deployment?
     - [ ] don't forget about having to enter the passphrase (how are you supposed to securely handle these password?)
+    - what is my package called: deploy-linux?
+I am going to just be stuck with that unless I am shown that I am otherwise wrong

 ### Hello World